All Products

 Precautions

 • We recommend that you enable the drop flashback feature when you delete important tables.
-Use caution when you perform these routine operations.
+Use caution when you use the drop flashback feature for routine operations.

 • When the drop flashback feature is enabled, the deleted table is moved to the space which runs in recycle bin mode.
-The table is not deleted in the true sense, so the space occupied by the table is not released.
-Therefore, a large amount of disk space may be occupied when a lot of data is accumulated.
+The table is not really deleted, so the space occupied by the table is not released.
+Therefore, a large amount of disk space may be occupied when a lot of data is accumulated in the recycle bin.
 We recommend that you clear the recycle bin on a regular basis.

-• In this case, your attempt to remove the dependencies of the deleted table may fail, because the table is not actually deleted and the table still use these dependencies.
+• In this case, your attempt to remove the dependencies of the deleted table may fail, because the table is not really deleted and the table still use these dependencies.

 • The deleted table is moved to the space which runs in the recyclebin mode.
-Do not create a mode with the name recyclebin, because the table in the recyclebin mode are cleared by the purge recyclebin statement.
+Do not create a mode with the name recyclebin, because the table in the recyclebin mode can be cleared by the purge recyclebin statement.

 • When the drop flashback feature is enabled, the following operations are not supported:

 • The deleted partitioned table and temporary tables cannot be flashed back.
-Partitioned table and temporary tables are actually deleted and cannot be restored.
+Partitioned table and temporary tables are really deleted and cannot be restored.

 • The sql_drop event trigger is not supported.